 New York state laws protect borrowers from creditor harassment and intimidation.
 In many cases, collection agencies make mistakes and request collection for debt that is already paid for.
 Debts also have a statute of limitation, meaning that debt collectors can only sue a debtor to collect on the amount owed for a fixed period of time.
 Our New York debt relief attorneys explain more about the statute of limitations for debts in New York.

-What Is the Statute of Limitations for Debts in New York?
+What Is the Statute of Limitations on Debt in New York?

-Thanks to a law that went into effect in April of 2022, in New York a creditor has six years to sue a debtor to collect on the amount owed.
+Thanks to a law that went into effect in April of 2022, in New York a creditor has three years to sue a debtor to collect on the amount owed.
 The previous limit was six years.

 However, some collectors try to sue after this time but are often unsuccessful.
 If a creditor contacts you about six years or older debt, you may let them know that you will only pay them if a court finds that you in fact owe that amount.